 OpusClip is the category leader on AI editing UX for individual clippers.
 The viral-clip detection model is the strongest of the DIY tier and the editor handles caption styling, B-roll insertion, and vertical reframing without forcing the clipper into a desktop video editor.
 Pricing on the OpusClip pricing page runs $15 to $99 per month across the Starter, Pro, and Streamer tiers.
 The Streamer tier targets Twitch and Kick clippers specifically.
 There is no managed service, no clipper supply, and no qualification denominator.
 If you need geo routing, brand-safety policy enforcement, or an audit ledger you can hand to finance, the cleanup is on your team.

-Read the full OpusClip review and the pricing breakdown.
+Read the full OpusClip review.
 FORKOFF vs OpusClip side-by-side at /vs-opusclip.

 Submagic